thinking-binaries/variable_duty_cycle/README.md

 # TODO's

-* Move the sync_wait into a general timer class.
-This is a common time-horizon pattern that I want to share with other projects.
+* plot on the screen.py canvas the growth of the counter in each example, so that it is possible for people to visualise how the algorithm works

 * Turn the VDC algorithm into a reusable parameterised Python class and create OO versions of these examples that use that new class instance.
 A bit like the generic PID algorithm I wrote